edgio-docs/edgio-docs/src/pages/guides/layer0_config.md

     },
   },

-  // The name of the site in Layer0 to which which this app should be deployed.
+  // The name of the site in Layer0 to which this app should be deployed.
   name: "example.com",

-  // The name of the team in Layer0 to which which this app should be deployed.
+  // The name of the team in Layer0 to which this app should be deployed.
   team: 'my-team-name',

   // Overrides the default path to the routes file.
 The path should be relative